fnando/coupons/README.md

   config.authorizer = proc do |controller|
     if Rails.env.production?
       controller.render(
-        text: 'Coupouns: not enabled in production environments',
+        text: 'Coupons: not enabled in production environments',
         status: 403
       )
     end